Nissan Leaf Tekna: Living with it

 In This Review

-- 2Range, battery & chargingThe Leaf does a good job of getting close to its claimed range figures, although more modern rivals are starting to go further
+- 2Range, battery & chargingThe Leaf does a good job of getting close to its claimed range figures, although more modern rivals go further and charge faster

 - 4Performance, motor & driveThe Nissan Leaf's very impressive performance on the road is marred only by slightly stiff suspension